emanuelreyes28/final-proj/fav-links-react/README.md

 Notes / AI Usage

 Cursor’s AI was used as a development aid for guidance on cloud PostgreSQL (Neon) setup and general syntax support.
-All core application logic and implementation were written manually.
+Chat gpt was also used for vercel deployment issues such as database malfunctions.